 Yes.
 Classes will meet on Tuesdays and Thursdays from 12:50 p.m. to 2:30 p.m.
 Class attendance is mandatory.
-In addition, students will be required to attend mandatory orientation classes during the week beginning Monday, August 7, 2023.
-Additional orientation classes will be scheduled during the first six weeks of the semester and will be arranged around clinic participants' schedules.
+In addition, students will be required to attend mandatory orientation classes during the week beginning TBD fall 2024.
+If needed, additional orientation classes will be scheduled during the first six weeks of the semester and will be arranged around clinic participants' schedules.
 The purpose of the orientation classes is to introduce students to the substantive, procedural, and ethical aspects of the ILPC's curriculum, and to familiarize students with SLO and ILPC procedures.
 Accordingly, attendance of all orientation classes is mandatory.